carlops22/GRASP_2_opt_consensus/README.md

 # greedy_2-optimality_consensus
-A homework for 'Adaptive Systems', a greedy and random greedy implementation for a solution to the 2-optimality consensus
+A homework for 'Adaptive Systems', a greedy and random greedy implementation for a solution to the 2-optimality consensus The description of the algorithms and analysis of the results are in the pdf file (in spanish).

 # Method to run